 By Grace Quantock

-Disabilities don’t have to stop you living your dreams.
+What wounds me doesn’t have to stop my living my dreams.

 (and we know it takes courage to reinvent dreams)